 Is Plywood or OSB Decking Better?

-It’s a good idea to inspect your roof at least once a year.
+Inspecting your roof at least once a year is a good idea.
 Call a Perry Roofing Company if you need help checking the roof, don’t want to climb on the roof, find some suspicious areas, or have any questions.
 We are here to help.
 479.306.4327